dewi-tim/cairo-ipfs/README.md

 # cairo-ipfs

-**TL;DR:** Commit to CIDs of IPFS DAG objects with a verified structure using Starknet

 ## Description

-Cairo-ipfs is a StarkNet contract which stores the IPFS CID of a DAG-CBOR object, and allows the user to continuously update the stored object such that a backlink to the previous state is preserved.
+Cairo-ipfs is a StarkNet contract which stores the IPFS CID of an object, and allows the user to continuously update the stored object such that a backlink to the previous state is preserved.
 This means that the stored CID is guaranteed to address an object, `root`, of the form:

 ```dag-json
 {